KrishT97/trashtrek/README.md

 **Traveling Salesman Problem** (TSP) and the **Vehicle Routing Problem** (VRP).

 These problems, being NP-complete, present a series of complexities that require intelligent and efficient solutions to ensure optimal route management.
-The development of efficient software for bulky waste management must address these mathematical challenges and advanced algorithms, providing approximate solutions that can approach the optimal solution in reasonable computational times.
+The development of efficient software for voluminous waste management must address these mathematical challenges and advanced algorithms, providing approximate solutions that can approach the optimal solution in reasonable computational times.
 The successful implementation of these strategies will ensure efficient and sustainable route management.